Oscars 2020: Winners of the 92nd Academy Awards include 'Parasite', Joaquin Phoenix, more - Go Tech Daily

 Billie Eilish rocked the 2020 Oscars with a grim performance during the In Memoriam segment.
 The 18-year-old also performed “Yesterday” by the Beatles alongside her producer brother Finneas during part of the ceremony, which comes just days after the death of Kirk Douglas, one of the last surviving stars of the golden age of Hollywood.
 Kobe Bryant, Oscar winner in 2018 for the short film “Dear Basketball”, was also included in the segment.

-Elton John, Randy Newman and Cynthia Erivo were among the other performers at the 92nd Academy Awards.
+Elton John, Randy Newman and Cynthia Erivo, Idina Menzel and Chrissy Metz were among the other performers at the 92nd Academy Awards.
+The Oscar television broadcast also featured an appearance from Questlove.

 What other times were people talking about?